 • Versions of Error Prone before 2.4.0 are incompatible with the Checker Framework.
+(More precisely, each version of Error Prone before 2.4.0 is compatible with only one specific version of the Checker Framework.)
 Those versions of Error Prone use an outdated version of the Checker Framework's dataflow analysis library, which conflicts with the Checker Framework itself.